 Antibodies are commonly conjugated with gold particles passively via electrostatic and hydrophobic interactions.
 The two entities are mixed in a low ionic strength buffer, followed by blocking with polyols or proteins like albumin or casein.

-In addition to the antibodies listed here, we can also conjugate 40nm gold particles to any other secondary antibody we produce, contact us to discuss your requirements.
+In addition to the antibodies listed here, we can also conjugate 40nm gold particles to other diagnostically relevant antibodies we produce, contact us to discuss your requirements.

 As well as secondary antibodies, we provide Chrompure™ purified proteins conjugated to 40nm gold as control reagents.

 Silver enhancement for light microscopy with ImmunoGold reagents

 Silver enhancement allows the excellent penetration properties of ImmunoGold reagents to be used with light microscopy.
 The gold particles act as a nucleation site for the silver ions, which accumulate around the particle until enough contrast is generated to be visualized (Dixon et al., 2015).
 A detailed protocol for silver enhancement, using reagents that are easily prepared in the laboratory, is provided with all orders for LM Grade products.
 Alternatively, silver enhancement kits are commercially available.

 Signal intensity is relatively independent of particle size when silver enhancement is used, so all particle sizes may be used for light microscopy or immunoblotting.
 For light microscopy, 4 nm particles (LM Grade) may penetrate tissues better than larger particles.

 All LM Grade colloidal gold-protein complexes are freeze-dried in buffer with stabilizers and a preservative.
 After reconstitution, they may be frozen in aliquots for extended storage.